SamTherapy/fediverse-imagebot/README.md

 ## Downloading the bot

-There are currently two ways to do this, either with a pre-built binary or building from source.
+There are currently three ways to do this, a pre-built binary that bundles in node, from npm, or building from source.
 Both are listed below.

 ### Downloading pre-built binaries